microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 Microsoft Copilot for Security is the first security product to enable defenders to move at the speed and scale of AI.
 It combines the most advanced large language models (LLMs) from OpenAI with large-scale data and threat intelligence, including more than 78 trillion daily security signals.

+## Mar.
+22nd, 2024 Update📰

+It's been a busy week!
+I was in Redmond this week presenting Copilot for Security at the Microsoft AI Cloud Summit for SMB Partners.
+The attendees, most of whom had surprisingly never seen it before, were fascinated.
+Naturally, most partners are confused about our pricing.
+I've even heard that the pricing is "as clear as mud" so I try to address it below.

+**Prepare for Copilot for Security's April-1 launch with our [Copilot for Security documentation](https://learn.microsoft.com/en-us/security-copilot/).**

+**[Prompt engineering in Copilot for Security](https://www.microsoft.com/en-us/security/blog/2024/02/21/get-the-most-out-of-microsoft-copilot-for-security-with-good-prompt-engineering/?utm_source=substack&utm_medium=email)** plays a critical role in creating specific, high-quality outputs. **[This folder](https://github.com/rod-trent/Security-Copilot/tree/main/Prompts)** contains Copilot for Security prompting templates and Promptbooks.

 ## Secure Update🔓

-It's been a busy week!
 As someone who began experimenting with Copilot for Security (CfS) nearly a year ago, it's rewarding to see not just a product, but a platform, excel expectations.
 CfS is truly an embodiment of what's possible.
 Most of the heroes behind it, and all their late nights, will never be widely known, but their work surely will.

 Read **[Vasu Jakkal's Copilot for Security April-1 Global availability announcement](https://www.microsoft.com/en-us/security/blog/2024/03/13/microsoft-copilot-for-security-is-generally-available-on-april-1-2024-with-new-capabilities/).** Copilot for Security has grown into an ecosystem of more than [100 partners](https://securitypartners.transform.microsoft.com/copilot-private-preview-partners).
 As the ecosystem continues to grow, so too will plugins.